Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 ![Flow Chart](/Images/project_flow_chart.png)

 # Preprocessing
 Navigate to the main folder where all the scripts exist.
 And run the commands given below.
+If interested in understanding each process, please see deta

-## Pansharpening Images
+## Resizing and Pansharpening of Images

+### Explanation (Optional)
+Because there are 20 bands being used, the sizes of the image of the same location are different across different bands.
+The M-Spectrum and the A-Spectrum are smaller than the Panchromatic and RGB.
+Hence both the A and M Spectrums are resized to the size of the

 ```python